Innovation in Learning Institute (ILI, Project Coordination)

 European Board for Certified Counselors (EBCC)

-The European Board for Certified Counselors (EBCC) is a non-profit organization that serves as the regional hub for NBCC International’s activities in Europe.
+The European Board for Certified Counselors (EBCC) is a non-profit organisation that serves as the regional hub for NBCC International’s activities in Europe.
 EBCC is dedicated to supporting European countries in their efforts to develop the counseling profession.
 EBCC encourages NBCC national offices and partners in Europe to collaborate and create valuable educational programs in career development, mental health and supervision.
 EBCC supports collaborations among the national offices on European and international projects as well as the development of professional relationships with public and private entities interested in developing counseling programs and services, including ministries, universities, counseling associations and businesses.

 European Board for Certified Counselors (EBCC)